 The industrial product design process for already established companies is much more demanding.
-In this case, our designers spend much more time analysing, as it is necessary to adhere to the existing principles and vision of the company.
-Namely, it is necessary to examine all previous products and circumstances established by a certain company (shape of premises, logo, values, …).
-This is the only way for our employees to improve and refine the desired product.
-The end product must be “something more”, and at the same time it must reflect the values that the company follows.
+In this case, our designers spend much more time analyzing, as it is necessary to adhere to the existing principles and vision of the company.
+It is imperative to examine all previous products and circumstances established by the company (shape of premises, logo, values, et al.), as this is the only way for our employees to improve and refine the desired product.
+The final product must be “something more” without moving away from the company values.

-Our designers are not here to outsmart companies or. to steer them in a certain direction, but in order to listen to them and create the best possible solution in cooperation.
-Because our designers do not know all the details of the business and what the company has already achieved, constant cooperation is very important.
+Our designers are not here to outsmart companies or steer them in another direction, but listen to their wishes and find the best possible solution.
+Since our designers cannot know all the business details and what the company has already achieved, constant cooperation is essential.
 At Kreatif Design, we have great respect for the past work of companies.
-Our industrial designers try to improve products from a design point of view with small interventions, as they see things with completely different, designing eyes.
-This is how new innovative ideas are born.
+Our industrial designers try to improve products from a design point of view with small interventions, as they see things with totally different, designer eyes.
+That is how new, innovative ideas are born.

-Key elements to consider when planning to start a hope:
+Key elements to consider when planning to start a cooperation:

 - Analysis.
-Once they get a common language and figure out what’s best for the design of a particular product, our employees systematically explore the area in which the customer is dealing.
-It is also very important for our designers to recognize the competition.
-In this way, they gain a comprehensive insight into the operation and correctly determine the values of a particular company, which are often crucial in order to take the product to a higher aesthetic and usability level.
+Once they get a common language and figure out what’s best for the design of a particular product, our employees systematically explore the working area of the customer.
+Very important for our designers is also to recognize the competition.
+By doing so, they gain a comprehensive insight into the operation and correctly determine the values of a particular company, which are often crucial in order to take the product to a higher aesthetic and usability level.
 Designers need to be able to think differently and look for new solutions that go beyond existing alternatives.

 - Designing.
-After the analysis is completed, the process of sketching, modelling and visualization begins.
-From the beginning to the end of the design process, our employees strive for uniqueness and difference.
+After the analysis is completed, the process of sketching, modeling, and visualization begins.
+Our employees strive for uniqueness from the very beginning of the design process.
 Our industrial designers carefully design changes while increasing the functional value of the products.
 Our work reflects our values.

 - Iteration.
 The road to success does not follow a straight line.
-The more you are able to loop through “Understand > Create > Learn” cycle, the higher chance you have for good results.
+The more you can loop through the “Understand > Create > Learn” cycle, the higher chance you have for good results.